mnaoumov/obsidian-refresh-preview/README.md

 Also the plugin adds the `Refresh Preview: Refresh` command to the command palette.

+The plugin allows to configure auto refresh on file change.

+The plugin allows to configure auto refresh within a given time interval.

 ## Installation

 - `Refresh Preview` is available on [the official Community Plugins repository](https://obsidian.md/plugins?id=refresh-preview).